 - Installs dependent libraries in the Docker container with the Dockerfile (using “RUN apt-get”).
 For the camera we required imagemagick to convert the raw image into PNG

 Since Docker containers are completely isolated from the host, we had to “mount” the video device (/dev/video/) and data volume (/data/) into the container.
-This is easily accomplished using the “container create options” in the Azure Iot Edge Portal:
+This is accomplished using the “container create options” in the Azure Iot Edge Portal:

 We replicated the methodology used for the camera, for the I2C sensors and microphone.
 After powering on the device all of the Docker containers are downloaded automatically.
 I was able to monitor to the device to cloud message received at my Azure Iot Hub.